MicrosoftDocs/quantum-docs-pr/articles/quantum-computer-trace-simulator-1.md

 Microsoft.Quantum.Simulation.QCTraceSimulatorRuntime.UnconstraintMeasurementException
 csharp API doc.]`

-In addition to just running quantum programs the trace simulator comes with five components for detecting bugs in the programs and performing quantum program resource estimates:
+In addition to running quantum programs the trace simulator comes with five components for detecting bugs in the programs and performing quantum program resource estimates: